Geological Engineering Bachelor's Degree

 • Natural resources

 Discover a world of opportunity.
 Graduate with a bachelor’s degree in geological engineering.
-It will prepare you for a career in industry or graduate study.
+It will prepare you for a career in industry or further studies toward a graduate degree.
 Geological engineers often spend part of their working time outdoors and enjoying nature.
-They may travel the world.
+They may travel frequently.

 Interested in oil exploration or a career in academia?
 Explore graduate education options.
 An advanced degree provides greater specialization.